 39 The purpose of the planning system is to contribute to the achievement of Sustainable Development which seeks to address social progress, economic well-being and environmental protection.
 The SNP policies seek to achieve community gains by ensuring that development meets these economic, social and environmental objectives.
-The NPPF notes that 'Planning policies and decisions should play an active role in guiding development towards sustainable solutions, but in doing so should take local circumstances into account, to reflect the character, needs and opportunities of each area.'9
+The NPPF notes that 'Planning policies and decisions should play an active role in guiding development towards sustainable solutions, but in doing so should take local circumstances into account, to reflect the character, needs and opportunities of each area.'

-7 Defined as 'For housing development where 10 or more homes will be provided, or the site has an area of 0.5 hectares or more.
-For non-residential development it means additional floorspace of 1,000m2 or more, or a site of 1 hectare or more'.
+&lt;sup>7 Defined as 'For housing development where 10 or more homes will be provided, or the site has an area of 0.5 hectares or more.
+For non-residential development it means additional floorspace of 1,000m or more, or a site of 1 hectare or more'.

-8 NPPF paragraph 7
+&lt;sup>8 NPPF paragraph 7

-9 NPPF paragraph 9
+&lt;sup>9 NPPF paragraph 9

-- 40 Sustainable development as defined in the NPPF will need to show that in Sandiacre Parish the following factors have been taken into account: - a) high quality design that reinforces the existing character, - b) the heritage assets (the Canal and listed buildings, Conservation Areas and locally listed buildings) are protected and where possible new development enhances their setting, - c) development delivers a biodiversity net gain, - d) the development of the brownfield sites especially along the Canal is a priority, - e) creative solutions are found to enhance the public realm around the Local Centre, - f) landscaping schemes that include the planting of street trees to improve biodiversity and provide shade especially around the Local Centre are encouraged, - g) existing parks and public open spaces are protected and schemes that enhance their flora and fauna are encouraged, - h) provide housing that meets local needs, - i) protects the Green Belt - j) climate change and the necessity of encouraging low carbon development (use of materials, design, orientation, site layout) - 41 Policy 1 is an overarching policy that establishes a framework for development.
-Evidence to support this approach is provided in the following sections of the SNP along with more detailed policies on each criterion.
+- 40 Sustainable development as defined in the NPPF will need to show that in Sandiacre Parish the following factors have been taken into account: - a) high quality design that reinforces the existing character, b) the heritage assets (the Canal and listed buildings, Conservation Areas and locally listed buildings) are protected and where possible new development enhances their setting, f) landscaping schemes that include the planting of street trees to improve biodiversity and provide shade especially around the Local Centre are encouraged, g) existing parks and public open spaces are protected and schemes that enhance their flora and fauna are encouraged, h) provide housing that meets local needs, i) protects the Green Belt j) climate change and the necessity of encouraging low carbon development (use of materials, design, orientation, site layout)